lasgroup/safe-adaptation-gym/README.md

 1. Open a new terminal and `git clone` the repo.
 2. Create a new environment with your favorite environment manager (venv, conda).
 Make sure to have it set up with `python >= 3.8.13`.
 3. Install dependencies with `cd safe-adaptation-gym && pip install .`
-4. The following snippet demostrates how to use the `safe-adapatation-gym` no a specific task:
+4. The following snippet demostrates how to use the `safe-adapatation-gym` on a specific task:
 ```python
 import safe-adaptation-gym
 from safe_adaptation_gym import tasks